ncpr1996/blogs_backup/clucgn1dx000l08l998rj4lmv.md

 ### Conclusion

-1. Hard links directly connect to the original file's data on the disk, while soft links contain the path to the original file.
+1. Soft links only contain the path to the original file; hard links connect directly to the original file's data on the disk.

-2. Hard links share the same inode number and file details as the original file, whereas soft links have their own set of file details and permissions.
+2. Soft links have their own set of file permissions and details, but hard links have the same inode number and file details as the original file.

-3. Changes made to the original file are reflected in all hard links, but soft links remain unaffected by changes to the original file.
+3. All hard links automatically update to reflect changes made to the original file, however soft links are not impacted by changes made to the original file.

-4. Hard links are limited to working within the same filesystem, whereas soft links can point to files or directories across different filesystems.
+4. While soft links can point to files or directories across various filesystems, hard links are restricted to operating within the same filesystem.

-5. Even if the original file is deleted, hard links still access the data, while soft links become broken or inactive if the original file is deleted.
+5. Hard links maintain access to the data even if the original file is removed, however soft links break or stop working if the original file is removed.